johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ![Decision boundaries for classes 0 and 3 and 0 and 2](softmax_boundaries_0_3_0_2.png)

 In each plot, the line marks where the logits for the two classes are equal.
 Points on one side give a higher logit to one class; points on the other side give a higher logit to the other.
-In a multi-class setting, the final predicted class is whichever has the largest logit among all classes — so a point might fall on one side of this boundary but still be predicted as some completely different class whose logit is even higher.
+In a multi-class setting, the final predicted class is whichever has the largest logit among all classes, so a point might fall on one side of this boundary but still be predicted as some completely different class whose logit is even higher.

 ### A Single Example